FAQ for Electronic Resources in the Network Zone

 What kind of notes can be added to collections in the NZ?

-We can add collection and service-level notes, but if you have portfolio level notes, it would be better for that collection to remain in your IZ.
+We can add collection and service-level notes.
+However, if you have portfolio-level notes, it would be better for that collection to remain in your IZ.

 Can I modify the name of the collection?

-Yes, we can create a custom name by using a public name in the group settings.
+Yes, the PALS office can create a custom name by using a public name field.

 Can I create a special collection with bibliographic records in the Network Zone?